Woodruff nearly perfect through 8, Brewers beat Phillies 9-1

 UP NEXT

-Phillies: After a day off Monday, RHP Nick Pivetta (2-1, 8.35 ERA) will be called up from Triple-A Lehigh Valley to make his first start for Philadephia since April 16.
+Phillies: After a day off Monday, RHP Nick Pivetta (2-1, 8.35 ERA) will be called up from Triple-A Lehigh Valley to make his first start for Philadelphia since April 16.

 Brewers: LHP Gio Gonzalez (2-1, 2.39 ERA) opens the two-game series at Minnesota on Monday.
 Gonzalez is making his sixth start since being signed as a free agent on April 27.